Meet the Team

 Added sustainable roofs and green spaces

 As a part of the campus redevelopment that finished in 2012, we added a green roof to the Claire Tow Theater; installed energy-saving, reflective (“cool”) rooftops on several campus buildings; built the 7,200-square foot Laurie M. Tisch Illumination Lawn on the roof of Lincoln Ristorante; and added a net total of 88 trees across campus.
 In addition to helping reduce Manhattan's heat-island effect—which is essential to lowering emissions and energy costs across the city—these efforts also help regulate building temperatures and manage stormwater runoff.

 Installed solar panels

-The Samuel B. and David Rose Building—the main office space on 65th Street that houses administrative staff from our resident organizations, rehearsal spaces, and student dorms—is partially powered by the sun thanks to a $100,000 grant we received from the Green Mountain Energy™ Sun Club™ Program.
-One of just four organizations chosen from 200 applicants, we used the grant to install solar panels on the Rose Building's roof, reducing our grid-based electricity consumption and associated costs.
+The Samuel B. and David Rose Building—the main office space on 65th Street that houses administrative staff from our resident organizations, rehearsal spaces, and student dorms is partially powered by solar panels on the building’s roof.

 Decreased energy waste by complying with local energy and sustainability laws